User-2442/user-demo/README.md

 # user-demo
-this is a user demo repository
+this is a user demo repository(shruti)